-- We have a designated member of staff and a designated team who undertake regular training and all CP designated staff will keep up their training every two years. - All who work at Highfield are aware of the Designated Child Protection Team and staff photographs and procedures are kept in all appropriate rooms.
-Appendix A (in-school, not available via the website) - All school staff understand their responsibility to provide a safe learning environment. - All staff understand they have a responsibility to identify children who may be in need of extra help or who are suffering or are likely to suffer significant harm. - All members of staff have an understanding of the signs and indicators of abuse. - All members of staff understand how to respond to a pupil who discloses abuse, including the need to record and report any concerns using the school concern logs. - All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures. - Our procedures will be regularly reviewed and updated at least annually. - All new members of staff will be given a copy of our safeguarding and child protection procedures as part of their induction into the school.
-This will include how to respond to concerns, e-safety and familiarisation with this policy, behaviour policy, staff code of conduct and Part 1 of Keeping Children Safe in Education (July 2015) and other related policies. - Fortnightly meetings are held involving all CP designated staff.
+- We have a designated member of staff and a designated team who undertake regular training and all CP designated staff will keep up their training every two years. - All who work at Highfield are aware of the Designated Child Protection Lead and the CP Team and their roles.
+Their photographs and the CP procedures are kept in all appropriate rooms in the school. - All staff understand their responsibility to provide a safe learning environment. - All staff understand that they have a responsibility to identify children who may be in need of extra help or who are suffering or are likely to suffer significant harm.

+- All members of staff have an understanding of the signs and indicators of abuse and are advised to maintain an attitude of "it could happen here". - All members of staff understand how to respond to a pupil who discloses abuse, including the need to record and report any concerns using the school concern logs. - All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures. - Procedures are in place to fulfil the admission and attendance requirements in Appendix A "Children Missing from Education" in 'Keeping Children Safe in Education" (May 2016) and other related policies. - Procedures are in place to fulfil the safer recruitment requirements 'Keeping Children Safe in Education' (May 2016) and other related policies. - Our procedures will be regularly reviewed and updated at least annually. - All new members of staff will be given a copy of our safeguarding and child protection procedures as part of their induction into the school.
+This will include how to respond to concerns, e-safety and familiarisation with the early help process and the how to make referrals to children's social care.
+They will read this policy, the behaviour policy, the staff code of conduct and Part 1 of 'Keeping Children Safe in Education' (May 2016) and other related policies. - Fortnightly meetings are held involving all CP designated staff.
 These meetings will involve discussing procedures and concerns about specific pupils. - A list of all relevant staff training and when it needs updating will be kept in the school safeguarding training file.